Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 The tutorials link to each other in a specific order that should help you go progressively deeper into using ARpoise.

-#### Terminology (see the [ARpoise Glossary](ARpoiseGlossary.md#-hidden-histories-artists) for a complete list of terms):

-An **asset**  is a digital file that is one of several components that are combined to create an augment layer.
+NOTE: An **asset**  is a digital file that is one of several components that are combined to create an augment layer.
 An asset could be a 3D model, a 2D images, a sound files, a video file etc.

 1. [**porPOIse tutorial**](UsingPorPOIse.md#-hidden-histories-artists): Modify your existing layers to learn how to use porPOIse.
 (Due to coronavirus restrictions, we set up your example layers at your own home.
 Later, we will move them to their proper places in San Jose Japantown.)